 2. PetSafe Happy Ride Folding Dog Ramp

-- Lightweight plastic build: Easy to lift, carry, and position for frequent use
+- Lightweight plastic construction: Easy to lift and maneuver

-- High-traction tread and side rails: Prevents slipping and offers extra security
+- High-traction tread and side rails: Reduces risk of slipping

 3. Pet Gear Travel Lite Compact Dog Ramp